Gabriel-p/breadcrumbs/stats_notes.md

 > MCMC methods are used to approximate the posterior distribution of a parameter of interest by random sampling in a probabilistic space.
 About Markov Chains it says:
 > Markov chains, which seem like an unreasonable way to model a random variable over a few periods, can be used to compute the long-run tendency of that variable if we understand the probabilities that govern its behavior.

+* The article [MCMC Intuition for Everyone][11] comments a bit more on Markov Chains, and makes the point:
+> Why is a Markov Chain important?
+It is important because of its Stationary Distribution.
+> The stationary state distribution is important because it lets you define the probability for every state of a system at a random time.

 This CrossValidated [answer][10] gives a somewhat simple explanation of a Markov Chain, that can be summarized as: